dprosper/icce-cud-cli/README.md

 | `APP_PORT` | The port used by the application. | `3000` |

 > Note: Only the IBM Cloud official plug-in repository is supported in this action.

+The action can take additional input from `json` files located in the same directory as the workflow file:
+  - If a `icce-project-config.json` is found it is processed, it supports creating [configmaps](https://cloud.ibm.com/docs/codeengine?topic=codeengine-configmap-secret#configmap-create) from a file that will be mounted when the application is deployed and environments (key/value) also generated from a file.

+    ```json
+      {
+        "configmapsfromfile": [
+            {
+              "name": "datacenters.json",
+              "file": "./data/datacenters.json",
+              "path": "/data"
+            }
+        ],
+        "envsfromfile": [
+            {
+              "name": "vgic-env",
+              "file": "./data/public.env"
+            }
+        ]
+      }
+    ```

+    `name`: name to give to the configmap
+    `file`: path and filename of the file to use `path`: mount path to use when deploying the application

+  - If a `icce-app-config.json` is found it is processed, it supports creating [service bindings](https://cloud.ibm.com/docs/codeengine?topic=codeengine-service-binding) using the [CE_SERVICES method](https://cloud.ibm.com/docs/codeengine?topic=codeengine-service-binding#ce-services).
+    ```json
+      {
+        "bindings": [
+            {
+              "serviceName": "vgic-db"
+            }
+        ]
+      }
+    ```

+    `serviceName`: Name of an already provisioned service to bind to.

 ## Documentation